warmCabin/mm2ghost/README.md

 To create a recording:
   1. Load a movie (recommended)
   2. Open record_ghost.lua in FCEUX
+  3. Click Run
+  4. Browse to the location where you want to save your recording
-  3. Type the filepath to record to in the argument box (e.g. "ghosts\test.ghost")
+    4.1 (Alternatively, type the filepath (e.g. "ghosts\test.ghost") in the Arguments box before clicking Run)
-  4. Click "Run"
   5. Let the emulator run for the entire segment you wish to capture (you can safely use turbo)
-  6. Click "Stop"
+  6. Click Stop

 ## Playing a Ghost